 Ride Attractions at Meal Times

 EPCOT festivals can get busy.
 Very busy.
 And while you can bet to find lines at the outdoor kitchens you’ll find even longer lines at the rides.
-So plan to eat at off times and ride while others are eating breakfast, lunch or dinner.
-Key times for low ride lines are 12-1pm and 5-7pm and any time there is an event happening like a parade or a performance.
+So plan to eat at off times and ride while others are eating breakfast, lunch, or dinner.
+Key times for low ride lines are 12-1 pm and 5-7 pm and any time there is an event happening like a parade or a performance.
 Making sure your time isn’t spent waiting in line is key.

 Plan Two Days

 Sure, an EPCOT ticket is pretty expensive, but if you can swing it, this event- like all EPCOT Festivals– really needs two days.
-Mainly because the Festival of Holidays is mostly about food.
-And it’s difficult to just keep stuffing your face with everything you want to try into one day.
+Mainly because the Festival is mostly about food.
+And it’s difficult to just keep stuffing your face with everything you want to try in one day.
 Add in the fact that there are things you will want to do and at one point you’ll realize adding 15 more treats to try plus rides, plus performances won’t fit into your one-day plan.
-While you can smash it all in to one day, we prefer to go slower and savor the season, so we can really take it all in.
+While you can smash it all into one day, we prefer to go slower and savor the season, so we can really take it all in.

 Disney Pro Tip: If you’re planning lots of things, 2 days can still feel rushed.
 Grab our Disney Printable Planner to keep track of it all.

 Top 10 EPCOT Festival Tips at Walt Disney World

 Hopefully, these 10 tips can help you maximize your festival time this year.
 By far one of our favorite parts of visiting EPCOT are the festivals, so you needn’t be overwhelmed by the extra activities across the park. simply make a plan and enjoy!